BrewBlox/brewblox-documentation/docs/user/startup.md

 For this step, your Spark should be connected to your Raspberry Pi over USB.

-Navigate to the directory you chose during the installation (default: `./brewblox`), and run the following commands in your terminal (one at a time):
+Navigate to the directory you chose during the installation (default: `cd ~/brewblox`), and run the following commands in your terminal (one at a time):

 ```bash
 brewblox-ctl flash